 2. Select Import Student Data from a File.

-8. Your file columns should line up with your report columns appropriately.
-However, you may select different columns if you want to change the order/association.
+- If necessary or a match isn't found, you may select a different column if you want to change the order/association.
 Note that you must designate one of your file columns as the Student ID column.

 If you also see the above message, revisit the Determine Columns step, as you might have accidentally created a Student ID column or you might have selected a wrong column format.

 Want to add your summary assessment data to a custom report?
 See the lesson Add Columns or Data to a Custom Report if you would like to learn more.